Glenn409/battleships-node-app/README.md

 After all your ships are placed.
 It will randomly generate ships on the computer's board, the board being different everytime you run the program.

-Then after that the game begins and you play by inputing attack coordinates when prompted.
+Then after that the game begins and you play by inputting attack coordinates when prompted.

 Enjoy!